Chapi15/HRSME---V2/index.md

 - Pee Challenge at _Monterrico_
 - Christmas _Pozole_ and the mystery of its downfall
 - The mysterious sting of a blond scorpion
+- Paying the _Copertos_ in a Europe trip
+- The misconception of the "way" word in Las Vegas
+- Thiefs and their peculiar relationship with "tailed" appliances

 ---